I had only sit down to write a chapter. Maybe not even that, maybe even just some words on a few pages that made it look like a chapter.

 We sat side by side for a while, staring off into what felt like the exact same ocean spot we’d been in since I watched Paraíso shrink into the sky.
 It was exhausting, rowing like this when you couldn’t see or know an end.

-Just as the sun started to creep over the edge of the sea, Edgar started to speak.
+Just as the sun started to creep over the edge of the sea, Elias started to speak.

 “I miss the way the sky would turn purple on Paraíso,” he whispered.